ReactiveBayes/Rocket.jl/docs/src/observables/about.md

     Subscribing to an Observable is like calling a function, providing callbacks where the data will be delivered to.

-`subscribe!` function also supports multiple subscriptions at once.
+The `subscribe!` function also supports multiple subscriptions at once.
 If the input argument to the `subscribe!` function is a tuple or a vector, it will first check that all of the arguments are valid source objects and actors and if its true will subscribe from each of them individually.

 ```julia